 Deer mice are also commonly referred to as field mice.
 Their scientific name is Peromyscus.

 Because of the health hazards associated with the deer mouse, it is important for people to be alert to its possible presence in a home, business, or other location.
-As part of being in tune to the presence of deer mice, you do need to have an essential understanding of what these rodents look like.
+As part of being in tune with the presence of deer mice, you do need to have an essential understanding of what these rodents look like.
 Having said that, you also need to be aware of other signs that deer mice may have invaded your home, business, or the area surrounding these premises.

 Physical Attributes of Deer Mice